Car drives into carnival crowd in Germany

 Police are on site and the driver of the car has been arrested.

-According to CNN's German affiliate RTL, small children were among the injured.
+Police did not say whether they believe the car was driven into the crowd deliberately, and warned against the spread of unconfirmed information.

-Volksmarsen is a small town with roughly 6,000 residents, located near Kassel, in the federal state of Hesse, central Germany.
+Volksmarsen is a small town with roughly 6,000 residents, located near Kassel, in the north of the federal state of Hesse in central Germany.

+Hanau, a city in southern Hesse, was the site of a deadly shooting attack by a suspected far-right extremist last week.